School Regulatory Compliance • Updated June 2026

 Land deed is in trustee's personal name rather than institution's name.
 State departments reject this as it doesn't meet institutional ownership requirement.
 Transfer land to institution name before application.

-Lease deed has period less than state minimum (usually 30 years minimum, 99 years preferred).
-Departments view short leases as temporary arrangements unfit for permanent educational institution.
-Extend lease period before submission.
+Lease deed has a period less than the prescribed minimum (CBSE requires a registered lease of at least 15 years under Clause 3.8.2; some states set their own floor, and a longer tenure is often preferred).
+Authorities view short leases as temporary arrangements unfit for a permanent educational institution.
+Extend the lease period before submission.

 Municipal building plan approval is missing or has expired.
 State education departments won't process applications without valid, current building plan approval from local authority.